12 Steps Of Recovery | Step 5 – Revealing Our Stories

 Step 4 is powerful because it forces us to investigate those strange behaviors and take responsibility for them.
 Step 5 is powerful because now, in our newly sober life, we are sharing the stories we could not tell to grandma, family, friends, or even the buddies we used to get high with during our corrupted using state.
 For once we are given the opportunity to tell the whole story, no more lies, no more gaps in the plot, pure honesty with another individual.
 The feeling from finally telling the whole story is, I believe, freeing.

 The revealing of our inventory to another person can be done in many ways.
-We might tell a pastor, a priest, a trusted friend or family member, the important thing to remember is that we reveal our inventory to someone who is not only ready to listen, but someone who will not disrupt the freeing feeling that follows from our revelations to another.
-The reason AA is so powerful for the Step 5 process is because there are literally millions of individuals in AA that have both lived through similar experiences and who have themselves worked all the steps.
+We might tell a pastor, a priest, a trusted friend or a family member, the important thing to remember is that we reveal our inventory to someone who is not only ready to listen but someone who will not disrupt the freeing feeling that follows from our revelations to another.
+The reason AA is so powerful for the Step 5 process is that there are literally millions of individuals in AA that have both lived through similar experiences and who have themselves worked all the steps.
 Most of them understand the difficulty in revealing this information and are empathetic to what will be revealed.

 Lastly, many people I know who enjoy reading books tend to be disappointed with the outcomes of books turned movies.
 All the details of a book are crucial because they help bring the characters we enjoy so much to life.
 We empathize with both their triumphant moments and their defects.
 As a result, the plot line may feel disjointed when either the positive or negative character traits vanish on screen.
 The goal of Step 5 is not to display our life on the big screen for all too see and understand, but to acknowledge the whole story with someone, like the book reader, who not only accepts our character defects, but who can both empathize with and appreciate our character.

-Triple Peaks and Serenity Peaks require our clients to not only work the 12 steps, but to go on weekly coffee dates as well as share each others stories in our communal setting whether at the offices or at our sober living homes.
+Triple Peaks and Serenity Peaks require our clients to not only work the 12 steps but to go on weekly coffee dates as well as share each other’s stories in our communal setting whether at the offices or at our sober living homes.
 We believe in the power of Step 5 due to the freeing mechanism described above.
 AA surrounds individuals with people who understand and is a wonderful supplement to treatment.